ThisIsJeron/resub/README.md

     Don't forget to put your password and username.
 Also, if you have 2FA enabled, you have to disable it.
 [Reddit oauth does not play nice with 2fa](https://praw.readthedocs.io/en/latest/getting_started/authentication.html)

 5. One more thing before running the script, you have to install the 'praw' library.
+Run this in the terminal:
     ```pip3 install praw```

 6. Run script.py and it will re-subscribe you to all your subs!!